 GNYHA, in collaboration with the New York City Office of Chief Medical Examiner (OCME), New York City Emergency Management (NYCEM), and the New York City Department of Health and Mental Hygiene (DOHMH) Bureau of Vital Statistics (BVS), has created this document portal and resource hub to house all documents and guidance related to fatality management operations in New York City (NYC).
-The page was created during the initial COVID-19 patient surge and is frequently updated with the most up-to-date guidance and current operations.
+The page was created during the initial COVID-19 patient surge in Spring 2020 and is regularly updated.